vedaldi/svm-struct-matlab/README_MATLAB.txt

 There is only one MATLAB command, i.e. SVM_STRUCT_LEARN.
-This commands take as input handles to the function implementing the maximal constriant violation search et simila.
-See TEST_SVM_STRUCT_LEARN and TEST_SVM_STRUCT_LEARN_KER for example usage and SVM_STRUCT_LEARN builtin help for further informatinon.
+This commands take as input handles to the function implementing the maximal constraint violation search, the loss, and the feature map.
+See TEST_SVM_STRUCT_LEARN and TEST_SVM_STRUCT_LEARN_KER for example usage and SVM_STRUCT_LEARN built-in help for further information.